MicrosoftDocs/data-tools/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

   :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-skus.png" alt-text="Screenshot showing SKU recommendations.":::

 The SKU recommendation evaluates various performance metrics, such as CPU, memory, IOPS, latency, and storage.
 Based on the usage and the configuration data, the recommender provides the suitable target and the appropriate service tier.
-The SKU recommendation is based on the cntainer root instance or pluggable database utilization.
+The SKU recommendation is based on the container root instance or pluggable database utilization.
 Schema selection is ignored and not applicable to the SKU sizing.

 > [!NOTE]
 > If the automatic workload repository (AWR) feature is enabled on the Oracle instance, the SKU recommender will use the `DBA_HIST_` views to gather the performance metrics metadata.
 Otherwise, the recommender will use server configuration and other system view information for sizing the Azure SQL target.